Hero Mobile

 • climate change

-New Government's Priorities
+The Government's Priorities

-The strategy will also take into account the new Government’s priorities.
+The strategy will also take into account the Government’s priorities.
 These range from addressing the housing crisis and introducing planning reforms, to advancing both deeper and wider devolution.
 Addressing wider barriers to employment, supporting clusters and place/area-based economic assets, committing to a new Industrial Strategy, and achieving green growth are also on the agenda.

 Ageing Population